19

 I wanted to add to our pattern collection, so I created these free matryoshka pattern strips to share with you!
 We love making patterns, as you can tell by the many pattern activities that I’ve shared.
 No matter their age, kids always need practice with patterns.
 It helps to strengthen their critical thinking skills and leads to better math comprehension.
 So these matryoshka patterns will get lots of use!

-Materials needed for the Free Matryoshka Pattern Strips:
+Materials for the Pattern Strips

 There are detailed instructions on how to put the pattern strips together in the file, but below the picture are the general instructions.